-All projects in Priorities I, II, III, and IV, Developer, and Partially Funded projects were reviewed.
+All projects in Priorities I, II, III, and IV, and Partially Funded projects in the project listings for Transit; FDOT SIS; FDOT Other Roads; FTE; MDX; DTPW-Roadway, Municipalities, Agencies, and SFRTA; and Private and Developer projects were reviewed.
 Projects that were previously screened during past LRTP adoptions do not need to be screened again.
-Twenty-one (21) additional projects were identified for the ETDM Process and are listed in Table 2 - Projects Screened via ETDM.
+Nineteen (19) additional projects were identified for the ETDM Process and are listed in Table 2.